MDAnalysis/MDAnalysis.github.io/_posts/2022-11-07-relicensing.md

 We will start the process with a 28 days open consultation period.

-During this period we would like to encourage members of the community, both developers and users, to comment on and ask questions about the proposed relicensing efforts.
+During this period we encourage members of the community, both developers and users, to comment on and ask questions about the proposed relicensing efforts.
 The aim is to ensure that relicensing is indeed in the interest of the community.
 We will do our best to account